Lacs Les Laussets

 The lakes Les Laussets (French: Lacs Les Laussets) are a group of three lakes in the Tinée valley, Alpes-Maritimes, Alps, France.

 They are located at an elevation of 2400 m, south-east to the Crête des Terres Rouges, and close to the Tête des Mourres.

 Of note, a group of lakes can be found in the vicinity of the lakes Les Laussets: the lakes of Morgon.

 Itinerary

 On the way of the Col de la Bonette from the Saint-Étienne-de-Tinée side, two main itineraries are possible.

 From the Hameau du Pra

-From the hamlet of Pra, follow the trail that goes up in the south-facing slope, and reach the small plateau of Morgon.
-Quit the marked route leading to the forest house of Tortisse, and climb in the valley of Morgon, find a pastoral hut and then walk through a scree slope.
+From the hamlet of Pra, follow the trail that ascends the south-facing slope to reach the small plateau of Morgon.
+Leave the marked route leading to the forest house of Tortisse and climb into the Morgon valley.
+Find a pastoral hut and then continue through a scree slope.
 On the left, climb the rocky spine to find a secondary valley.
 Follow the small torrent and then reach the lakes Laussets.